AlmogHaviv/MyFitnessWebApp/install.md

 You can try it out here:
 👉 [https://myfitnesswebapp-frontend.onrender.com](https://myfitnesswebapp-frontend.onrender.com)

-> **Tip:** Open the link above right away to start the backend warm-up process while you follow the setup steps below.
+> **Tip:** Open the link above right away to start the backend warm-up process.
+Meanwhile, if you'd like to test the app thoroughly or develop locally, follow the instructions in the local deployment guide below.

 ---